Team-Shakti/CTF-Write-ups/README.md

-# bi0s wiki
+# Writeup Repo

-A collection of tips, tricks and techniques to help solve ctf problems more effectively.
-Knowledge of fundamentals might help.
-Total beginner?
-Start here: https://trailofbits.github.io/ctf/
+A collection of writeups from the CTFs we have participated.

 ## How to build ?

-This document is currently deployed in mkdocs at https://wiki.bi0s.in/ .
+This document is currently deployed in mkdocs at "to be filled" .
 Of course, it can also be deployed locally, as follows:

 Installation dependence